India’s response to future challenges must be swift, decisive: CDS

 Ran Samwad will delve into how technological advancements are continuously changing the nature of warfare and how these changes affect operational planning, tactics and strategies.

-The seminar represents a significant step forward, with serving officers leading the conversations on the realities of war, warfare, and warfighting, Chauhan said.
+The seminar is a significant step forward where serving officers will lead the conversations on the realities of war, warfare and warfighting, Chauhan said.

 “This seminar is not about showcasing power.
 It’s about shaping clarity of purpose, unity of effort and shared operational understanding across services.
 We must prepare not just to fight together but also to think together,” said the CDS, who conceived the event being organised by the Headquarters Integrated Defence Staff (IDS) and the Army War College.